isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2025-03-04-post-Response by MOS Murali Pillai at the Committee of Supply Debate 2025.md

 17. While the IP regime enables the use of copyright materials for digital innovation, we have built in conditions to protect legitimate interests of rights-holders.

 </p><p style="margin-left: 40px">
-(a) In particular, if copyright materials are used to train AI models, the materials must be lawfully accessed, for example, for materials behind paywalls, through paid access.
+(a) In particular, if copyright materials are used to train AI models, the materials must be lawfully accessed, for example, for materials behind paywalls, through paid access.</p>

 </p><p style="margin-left: 40px">
-(b) Furthermore, rights-holders can use the copyright protection regime to take action against the generation or use of content substantially similar to their own.
+(b) Furthermore, rights-holders can use the copyright protection regime to take action against the generation or use of content substantially similar to their own.</p>

 {:start="18"}
 18. We recognise technologies such as GenAI significantly impact many stakeholders.